 The schools we work with share our commitment to aspiration and excellence, with a focus on strong mentor training and support for trainees.
 There is also an emphasis on national priorities, including behaviour management, literacy and numeracy.

-They then begin to teach a range of curriculum areas, as well as gaining an understanding of cross-curricular themes.
+You'll then begin to teach a range of curriculum areas, as well as gaining an understanding of cross-curricular themes.

 The second placement focuses on the whole curriculum and extended management of the classroom in order to meet the requirements for the Teachers' Standards.

-Trainees are required to pass both periods of school-based training.
+You'll be required to pass both periods of school-based training.